Julcatan/School_District_Analysis/README.md

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+The changes did not affect the order of the Top Schools.
+Thomas High is still the 2nd best school.

 Top Schools after update:

 ![image](https://user-images.githubusercontent.com/91682586/141137327-9b29d110-95bb-4fe5-b745-cfd037e92ca3.png)